 (CLO) The Kremlin announced that the phone call between Russian President Vladimir Putin and US President Donald Trump marked a turning point in bilateral relations, with the two countries shifting their focus from confrontation to peaceful dialogue.

-"From now on, we will talk about peace, not war," Mr. Peskov said in an interview with Russian state television.
+"From now on, we will talk about peace, not war," Peskov said in an interview with Russian state television.

 Kremlin spokesman Dmitry Peskov.
-Photo: Russian Presidential Press and Information Office
+Photo: Russian Presidential Press and Information Office.

 Ngoc Anh (according to TASS, RIA, Reuters)